 The BWL has entered into agreements with Energy Developments Limited, formerly Granger Electric Company, to purchase power generated from landfill gases.
-The agreements will expire as of June 30, 2028 and September 30, 2028.
+The agreements will expire as of June 30, 2028 and September 30, 2028, and includes an early termination option.
 The power to be purchased in the contract is 11.2 megawatts.
-The estimated total cost of electricity expected to be purchased for the remainder of these contracts is \$80,058,000.
+The estimated total cost of electricity expected to be purchased and estimated termination payments is \$23,045,115.